This is the featured image of the How to Create Drums Using Foley blog article.

-In movie production, most of the audio work is done in a separate process after the filming stage.
-Actors re-record lines (dialogue replacement) and the audio team layers the soundtrack and Foley over the film.
+In movie production, most of the audio work is done separately after the filming stage.
+Actors re-record lines (dialogue replacement), and the audio team layers the soundtrack and Foley over the film.
 Foley, by definition, is the process of creating sound for video and film.
-Foley artists (“walkers”) don’t deal with music; but rather, short sound clips and effects that mimic what would happen in real life.
+Foley artists ("walkers") don't deal with music but relatively short sound clips and effects that mimic what would happen in real life.
 For example, if an actor pulls keys out of his pocket, that sound of keys rattling will be recorded in a studio and retrofitted to match the video.
-In this article, I will make a kick and snare using Foley layers to show the unconventional application it has in music – more specifically, electronic production.
+In this article, I will make a kick and snare using Foley layers to show the unconventional application it has in music - more specifically, electronic production.

-To begin, I’m using the sound of a hammer hitting a chair as my mid-range layer.
-In addition to this, I’ll be editing and processing my samples in Native Instruments’ Battery 4 because it gives me a consistent way to work with all the samples together.
+Layer 1 To begin, I'm using the sound of a hammer hitting a chair as my mid-range layer.
+In addition, I'll be editing and processing my samples in Native Instruments Battery 4 because it gives me a consistent way to work with all the samples together.

 ~ This is how it sounds unprocessed.